nervosnetwork/docs.nervos.org/website/docs/essays/rfcs.md

 ### [Node Discovery](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0012-node-discovery/0012-node-discovery.md)

-This RFC introduces the CKB Node Discovery.It mainly refers to [Satoshi Client Node Discovery](https://en.bitcoin.it/wiki/Satoshi_Client_Node_Discovery).
+This RFC introduces the CKB Node Discovery.
+It mainly refers to [Satoshi Client Node Discovery](https://en.bitcoin.it/wiki/Satoshi_Client_Node_Discovery).
 The differences between them are summarized below:
 * The node version number is included in the `GetNodes` message.
 * The `Nodes` message is used to periodically broadcast all nodes currently connected.
 * We use `multiaddr` as the format of node addresses (It MUST NOT include `/p2p/` segment otherwise it's considered as *misbehavior* and a low score SHOULD be given.)